beta This is a new service. Your feedback will help us to improve it.

 8.3 Creditor petition

-This role is undertaken by the Adjudication and Supervision Team (AST) on behalf of the Accountant.
+This role is undertaken by the Bankruptcy Applications and Decisions (BAD) team on behalf of the Accountant.

 A trustee should not submit their proposal until all the requirements for assessing the debtor’s income and expenditure have been completed in accordance with Part 3 of the Bankruptcy Regulations.
 If a trustee cannot evidence the proposed DCO amount has been calculated using the CFT, the Accountant cannot make a DCO.